maheshsabnis/mayfinastra/ng-fin-app/README.md

     - Structural Directives
       - *ngFor, execute a for..of loop on collection to generate HTML Elements Dynamically
       - *ngIf, the If Condition for Toggeling
+        - using *ngIf is recommended when the DOM add/remove is not costly (Toggeling for Custom Complex Component e.g. DataGrid, COmplex List with huge data)
       - *ngSwicth..ngSwitchCase, switch case
     - Attribute Directives
       - Used for applying behavior on HTML Elements